dtch1997/ai-short-stories/stories/the_last_word.md

 "There is no need to write anymore.
 We know the ending to every story."

 She reached for a pen and paper, but her hand froze.
 Somewhere in her mind, she could feel them suggesting what to write next.

----

-Author's note: This story was written by Claude 3.5 Sonnet